US Foreign Policy Toward Taiwan, 1949-2023

 Taiwan has a high favorable rating amongst the US public and within the US government as demonstrated by the many official and unofficial visits by government officials.
 In the contest and contestations between China and Taiwan, therefore, the US is firmly in support of Taiwan.
 With this amount of stated and demonstrated support, why hasn’t Washington recognized the ROC as a nation-state or signed a formal defense treaty, or guarantee her safety and security in the event of a military annexation by the PRC?
 What we have is a strategy of ambiguity -- instead of clarity and intentionality.
 The status quo has been in place for several years.

 The relationship between the US and Taiwan; and between the US and China are multilayered and fraught.
-Using the process of periodization (segmentation of time and presidencies), this proposed volume aims to examine US foreign policy toward Taiwan between 1949 and 2023.
+Utilizing the process of periodization (segmentation of time and presidencies), this proposed volume aims to examine US foreign policy toward Taiwan between 1949 and 2023.
 We invite scholars, retired diplomats, public intellectuals, and others to submit abstracts on the topics listed below.
-Contributors are also at liberty to suggest/write on other topics if their subject matter falls within the overall thrust of our book.
+Contributors are also at liberty to suggest/write on other topics if the subject matter falls within the overall thrust of our book.
 The suggested topics are:

 Section One: US and Taiwan During the Cold War Era